MOSES * EGYPT * SPAETH

 The Birth of King Sargon - a Narrative as a Mystery Play

-By claiming Freud as "provocative" when presenting Moses as a non-Jewish leader, the critics did not regarded historical knowledge about Moses was connecting to a well-established ritual.
+By calling Freud "provocative" when presenting Moses as a non-Jewish leader, the critics did not take historical knowledge into consideration: that Moses was linked to a well-established ritual.

-Many recognizable circumstances of the ancient myths in generally, which inspired Freud and his circle, are also dealt with in Jung's research of the archetypes.
+Many recognizable instances from the ancient myths in general which inspired Freud and his circle, are also dealt with in Jung's research of the archetypes.

-Spiritual dimensions were in ancient Egypt believed to be criss-crossing through the universe and may be difficult to understand from a base in present-day's entirely different world perception, in which western culture has developed into the first predominantly "non-religious" civilization of history.
+Spiritual dimensions were in ancient Egypt believed to criss-cross through the universe and may be difficult to understand when based on today's entirely different perception of the world, in which western culture has developed into the first predominantly "non-religious" civilization of history.

-The ancient Egyptians always had their focus on the creation and succeeding cycles of life and death (after-life).
-Consequently, the aim of religion was to attend to big and small natural cycles, which form the world as in a change between hidden, potential existence and visible, manifest being.
-Therefore, at an early stage, considerable importance was ascribed to the perception of the interaction of these mechanisms and structures - in world, in life, in cosmos.
+Not least the ancient Egyptians always had their focus on the Creation and succeeding cycles of life and death (after-life).
+Consequently, the aim of religion was to attend to the large and small natural cycles which form the world as if in an alternation between hidden, potential existence and visible, manifest being.
+Therefore, at an early stage, considerable importance was ascribed to the perception of the interaction of these mechanisms and structures - in world, life, and cosmos.

-The account about the infant Moses on the River Nile belongs to a larger structure of cultic mystery plays copying and re-playing the ancient myths throughout many ages in many countries of antiquity.
-Let us finish here and experience some information about the oldest known among such events:
+The account about the infant Moses on the River Nile belongs to a larger complex of cultic mystery plays copying and re-playing the ancient myths throughout many ages in many countries of antiquity. - Let us finish here with a little information about the oldest known of such events:

 To Perform Like the Gods

-The written narrative about the birth of King Sargon I (ca. 2,000 BC) was found in 1870 by the British Assyriologist, George Smith, excavating King Sankerib's palace in Keuyunjik, i.e. the place of the ancient Nineveh, nearby present Mosul in Iraq.
+In 1870 the written narrative about the birth of King Sargon I (ca. 2,000 BC) was found by the British Assyriologist, George Smith (1840-1876), while excavating King Sancherib's palace in Keuyunjik, i.e. the site of the ancient Nineveh, near the present city of Mosul in Iraq.

 King Assurbanipal (668-627 BC) who was especially interested in history, had narratives systematically copied from older texts - up to several thousand years older - which he wanted saved in future.
 In addition, he made his daughter, the highest ranking princess, the chief-librarian, a high priestess position.

-Because many of the texts are copies the researchers have designated them with a standard term "Duplicate" (or by German researchers, "Dublikat") at the beginning of each tablet’s number marking.
-Concerning astronomical contents in many of the texts, modern astronomy computing has confirmed fully their celestial descriptions regarding stellar circumstances a thousand years earlier.
+Many of the texts are copies, and they have thus been designated by the researchers with a standard term "Duplicate" (or by German reserchers, "Dublikat") at the beginning of each tablet's number marking.
+Concerning astronomical contents in many of the texts, modern astronomy computing has fully confirmed their stated celestial conditions of the stars from the previous thousand years.

-In addition, in older Babylonian, Akkadian, and Sumerian archives some of the ancient original versions of the texts have been found - all of which support the concept that the Ninive tablets are copies of the much ancient texts.
+In addition, in older Babylonian, Akkadian, and Sumerian archives some of the ancient original texts have been found - which support the knowledge about the Niniveh tablets being copies of these more ancient texts.

-Compared with the many other existing birth myths with a ritually practising of the same type of event and action - a distinct pattern of a certain kind religious mystery play emerges.
-Re-playing myths was normal religious procedure - all to perform as the gods did.
+Compared with the many other existing birth myths with a ritual practising of the same type of event and action - a distinct pattern of a certain kind of religious mystery play emerges.
+Re-playing myths was normal religious procedure - all to be performed as the gods did.

 A Verbatim Translation of King Sargon's Text